 Conventional wisdom for crafting sales prospecting emails is based almost purely on gut instinct.
 That isn’t a terrible start.
 Writing is an art, after all.
 However, adding a little structure in the form of sales email best practices will have a significant impact on email performance.

-To get the full set of 33 Best Practices, join me for our webinar, The Ultimate Guide to B2B Sales Email Optimization, on February 19, 2019, at 2 pm EST.
+To get the full set of 33 Best Practices, listen to our recent webinar, The Ultimate Guide to B2B Sales Email Optimization.

 3 Tips for Better Subject Lines

 - Craft subject lines no longer than 5 words.
 Research shows that subject lines with just one word outperform the average email by 87%.

 - Avoid numbers in subject lines to avoid a 32% drop in response rates.